dianzhu/multiagents/README.md

    ollama run llama3.2

-3. Set up MySQL with username and password, then create database called mydb in MySQL, database.py file contains my MySQL username and password
+3. Set up MySQL with username and password, then create database called mydb in MySQL, database.py file contains my MySQL username and password, you need to change your MySQL username and password in the file database.py

 4. run code to compile result: python app.py

+5. four agents in the LLM multi-agents system will interact with each other for spam email dataset and output result